Share Your Story With Us

 I thought oh great, there is no doubt that fart followed me.
 Out of all the days to make an unannounced visit, its a day when I am dropping nuclear stink bombs in the hallway.

-In the years after that day whenever I would see the artist on television I would always tell myself
+In the years after that day whenever I would see the artist on television I would always laugh and tell myself

 “That guy smelled my butt”.